ZiringTawfique/apache-camel/cdr-processor/README.md

 ### Add an Entry to Supplier Map

-Go to net.gcicom.cdr.processor.common.SupplierMap.java and add an entry to SupplierMap with in the populateSuppliers() methods.
-This entry basically maps file pattern to a supplier name by which you can lookup a supplier id from RatingDB.SupplierMap table.
+Go to net.gcicom.cdr.processor.common.SupplierMap.java and add an entry to SupplierMap with in the init() method.
+This entry basically maps file pattern to a supplier name by which you can lookup a supplier id from ReferenceDB.SupplierMap table.

 Example -